-Your eyebrow tail, we mean.
-First things first: The placement of your eyebrow highlighter will dictate the overall look and effect the highlighter has on the shape, size, and definition of your eye and brow area.
+Your eyebrow tail, that is.
+First things first: The placement of your eyebrow highlighter dictates the overall look and effect the highlighter has on the shape, size, and definition of your eye and brow area.
 "Placing a small amount of highlighter at the end of the brow around the temple area will add dimension and give an overall glow to the skin," explains makeup artist Kelsey Deenihan.
-You can use a powder, cream, or highlighting pen, and we're fans of this triple-tasking pick from Make Up For Ever—quaintly sized to enhance the end of the brow with a subtle sheen.
+You can use a powder, cream, highlighting pen, or pencil.
+We're fans of this multitasking pencil from Make Up For Ever in the shade Boundless Bisque.

-As Greenberg explains to us, the main goal of highlighting the brow is to define your eye area to make them look bigger.
-To amplify the effect and create a "spark," she loves to place highlighter in the corner of the eyes in addition to under the brow bone.
-(An editor favorite, we think this double-ended highlighter duo from Anastasia Beverly Hills is the perfect size and shape.)
+As Greenberg explains, the main goal of highlighting the brow is to define your eye area and make them look bigger.
+To amplify the effect and create a spark, she loves to place highlighter in the corner of the eyes, in addition to beneath the brow bone.
+(An editor favorite, we think this double-ended highlighter duo from Anastasia Beverly Hills is the perfect size and shape).

-When it comes to highlighter in the brow bone area, a little goes a long way, warns makeup artist Sabrina Bedrani.
+When it comes to highlighter around the brow bone, a little goes a long way, warns makeup artist Sabrina Bedrani.
 "Too much highlighter in this area can look distracting, so the key is to be subtle with your application.
 This one by Dior in 001 Nude Glow is my absolute favorite.
 The powder is really fine so you get a nice subtle shine, and the pigment is perfect for any kind of skin tone."

 To ensure a feather-light application, she reaches for a fluffy brush.
 "I start under the arch of the brow and brush outward along the brow bone so I get less product at the end of the brow.
 I then check in the mirror, turning the head right and left to see how much reflection I get, and apply more if needed."

 "Your eyebrow highlighter can be cream or shadow, and it doesn't have to have a lot of sparkle to it to create impact," explains Greenberg.
 "Just make sure it's a lighter color than your brow, and make sure to blend it in."
-This highlighter and brush set by Kelley Baker Brows is a matte cream and is one of Greenberg's top picks.
+The Camo-Light Highlighter Pencil by Kelley Baker Brows is a matte cream and one of Greenberg's top picks.

 According to Bedrani, eyebrow highlighter can lift the appearance of the eye and fake a wider, perkier gaze.
-Her suggestion: to give the brow an instant lift, apply a smudge of highlighter directly under the brow bone.
-This option from Sisley-Paris is beloved by team Byrdie and makes for the ultimate triple threat.
+Her suggestion: To give the brow an instant lift, apply a smudge of highlighter directly under the brow bone.
+This option from Sisley-Paris is beloved by team Byrdie and is the ultimate triple threat.
 Smudge the highlight underneath the eye per Bedrani's instructions, comb, fill in your brows, and then blend, baby, blend.